-From this one photograph, it appears he struggled and failed to build a life for himself.
+From this one John Albok photograph, it appears this man struggled and failed to build a life for himself.
 He may have been twenty, may have been fifty.
 He had rights but not the means to exercise them.
 I don’t blame, but I do judge.
-I judge that no seemingly-forthright person should have to stand as he stood on this particular day.
+I judge that no person should have to stand as he stood on this particular day.
 I judge that no one should withhold opportunities freely afforded others.

 I judge that along with the focus on seeking our stewards, we must consider providing stewardship as well.

 I’ve been to Fort Moultrie.
 I’ve touched a shackle that bound men who were not criminals.
 I’ve felt a chain that held women who were not dishonorable, and who did not have an advocate.
 I’ve seen the manifests, the re-named names of slaves, and their critical statistics of age, skill and disposition—that is, their degree of agreeability.

 I’ve seen the plan of a boat, where it was illustrated how Africans were laid out to maximize space during their terrible kidnap voyages from their African homes.

 I’ve examined these artifacts very carefully, and have given them full time and attention.
 I’ve grown heavier as I study, thinner as I think.

 This man in the photograph was born a free man.
 Yet without social acceptance, without the preparation of education, without mentoring and encouragement and comfort at home, he was doomed to the posture of a broken man.